serge-sans-paille/pythran-stories/content/2016-05-25-broadcasting.md

          weeks of effort, here is a showcase of how good it runs, compared to the Numpy version and lower-level Cython and Numba version!

 This blogpost originally was a Jupyter Notebook.
 You can [download it](notebooks/broadcasting.ipynb) if you want.
+The conversion was done using ``nbconvert`` and a [custom template](notebooks/nbmarkdown.tpl) to match the style of the other part of the blog.

 # Numpy's Broadcasting